Kasunz/Simple-GUI-calculator-using-Python/README.md

 - Basic Operations: Supports addition, subtraction, multiplication, and division.
 - Clear Function: Allows the user to clear the display and start a new calculation.
 - Result Display: Shows the result of the calculation on the display screen.
-- Error Handling: Handles basic errors, such as division by zero, and provides feedback.

 ## Technologies Used
 - Python 3.x